 Whether you’re entering the courtroom for a civil case, criminal case, or custody hearing, the situation will always be stressful.
-How you control that stress, is more important that most people realize.
-Your behavior in the courtroom can and will affect your case.
+How you control that stress is more important than most people realize.
+Your behavior in the courtroom can –and will — affect your case.

 A basic guideline to help maintain your behavior in court is remembering to use basic common courtesy.
 Proper court attire is also as much a part of your behavior, as the way you speak or act.
 Make sure what you wear is appropriate.
 Follow business causal or business professional guidelines, and keep the colors muted.